What is customer value? Definition, formula & importance

 Customers see value in a company that makes their lives easier and improves their overall sense of well-being.
 In their minds, the benefits of their purchase are worth the cost, and they’ll continue to reward the company with their business.

 In the post-pandemic era, creating customer value is more important than ever.
-According to the Zendesk Customer Experience Trends Report 2021, nearly 50 percent of customers will switch to a competitor after just one poor experience.
+According to the Zendesk Customer Experience Trends Report, over 60 percent of customers will switch to a competitor after just one poor experience.
 Businesses need to ensure they’re doing everything they can to showcase their value throughout the customer journey so buyers keep coming back.

 Don’t focus on monetary costs alone.
 The key is to deliver a high-value product or service and a memorable, positive brand experience.